 Cigar Room Ventilation

-Along with a strong Hepa based filter it is also highly recommended to setup a source of fresh air into your cigar room.
+Along with a strong HEPA based filter, it is also highly recommended set up up a source of fresh air into your cigar room.
 Fresh air helps keep the space smelling fresh and odor free.

-Your will need a fan to pump air into the space and a vent to let air out preferably on opposite sides of the room to create good airflow.
+You will need a fan to pump air into space and a vent to let air out preferably on opposite sides of the room to create good airflow.
 It is very important to spec this to the size of your room.

 It is highly recommended to consult a qualified HVAC company when decided how large to build your cigar room filtration and ventilation system.
 They will be able to do the necessary calculations for cfm and balance with ventilation.